Thank you to all the beautiful animals for allowing their photos to be used in this article.

 PTSD Service Dogs

-- Applicants must have psychological injuries and trauma-related injuries as designated in the DSM-V caused by performance of their occupation as a Veteran or First Responder
+- Applicants must have psychological injuries and trauma-related injuries as designated in the DSM-V caused by the performance of their occupation as a Veteran or First Responder

 - VICD (a division of BC and Alberta Guide Dogs) matches recipients with a Service Dog that meets all of the Assistance Dogs International (ADI) standards